Formalizing the stability of the two Higgs doublet model potential into Lean: identifying an error in the literature: Introduction

 This is significant for two reasons.
 Firstly, we believe this to be the first time a non-trivial error in a research level physics paper has been identified through the process of formal verification (minor imprecisions have been found before; see e.g.~\cite{Meiburg:2025mwn}).
 Secondly, this was one of the first research-level papers where formalization was attempted, and it was not chosen with the intention of finding an error, but rather because we thought the process of formalization would be easy and the likelihood of an error was low.
 From this one could make the worrying extrapolation that there are many such errors in the physics literature.
 It is also a strong motive for making formal verification the gold standard for physics papers.

 In this paper we will do three things.
 Firstly, we will restate the correct arguments in~\cite{Maniatis:2006fs} around the stability of the full 2HDM potential.
-These results have all been formalized into PhysLib and can be used for further analysis.
+These results have all been formalized into Physlib and can be used for further analysis.
 We will frame our discussion using the complexity of the stability condition in terms of quantifier structure.

 Secondly, we will take a small detour to give a new and correct reduction in the complexity of the stability condition.
-This again has been formalized into PhysLib and can be used for further analysis.
+This again has been formalized into Physlib and can be used for further analysis.

 Thirdly, we will then expose the error in~\cite{Maniatis:2006fs}.
 The error is in a statement that says that a certain condition C is necessary and sufficient for the stability of the 2HDM potential.
-We will show that it is not sufficient by providing an explicit potential which is not stable but which satisfies the condition C. This is formally verified.
+Throughout this paper we will use the term `stability' to exclusively refer to the condition that the potential is bounded from below.
+We will show that it is not sufficient by showing it breaks down in what~\cite{Maniatis:2006fs} call the marginally stable case by providing an explicit potential which is not stable but which satisfies the condition C. This is formally verified.
 Theorem 1 in~\cite{Maniatis:2006fs} is a reworking of this incorrect statement, and as such is invalidated, in that it is demonstrably false.
 We will not formally verify or discuss this reworking of condition C into Theorem 1 as it can be easily seen from~\cite{Maniatis:2006fs} and does not add anything to the story because of the error.

 Theorem 1 in~\cite{Maniatis:2006fs} is about the stability of the full 2HDM potential, which includes both the quadratic and quartic terms.
 Many authors only consider the quartic term when discussing the stability of potentials, and the error in~\cite{Maniatis:2006fs} does not invalidate any of the conclusions there.
-Because of this, while this error is non-trivial in that it invalidates Theorem 1 in~\cite{Maniatis:2006fs}, it is not expected that this error will have a large impact on downstream results; however, we do not think this takes away from the significance of this paper.
+Because of this, and the fact that the error occurs in those potentials which are on the boundary between stable and unstable, while this error is non-trivial in that it invalidates Theorem 1 in~\cite{Maniatis:2006fs}, it is not expected that this error will have a large impact on downstream results; however, we do not think this takes away from the significance of this paper.
+It is also worth noting here that~\cite{Maniatis:2006fs} discusses results beyond the stability of the potential, including electroweak symmetry breaking and the mass spectrum of the model.
+We do not discuss these in this paper, and we do not believe that they are affected in any major way by the error.